BACKGROUND NOTES and STUDY MATERIAL PAGE

 Author: from all indications Samuel was the author, Jewish tradition assigns authorship to him; or, the book may have been written by Isaiah (2 Chr.
 32:32).

 Proof of authorship: facts regarding events of the book were perhaps written by the men whose exploits are recorded, or by some scribe in the tribe to which each judge belonged, then afterward collected and put in the present form when the nation became welded together under a king.
-From the book itself, it is clear that it was written after Israel has kings, for twice the author states he was writing about events and things happening in the days before there was a king in Israel (19:1;21:25).
+From the book itself, it is clear that it was written after Israel had kings, for twice the author states he was writing about events and things happening in the days before there was a king in Israel (19:1;21:25).

 The book further reveals that it was written before the time of David, for the tabernacle was at Shiloh where it was set in the days of Joshua (18:31;21:12,19-21).
 It remained there until the 40th year of Eli when it was destroyed (1 Sam.
 4).
 It was heard of no more until David was made a king and he brought the tabernacle to Jerusalem (2 Sam.
 6:1 Chr.
 21:29; 2 Chr.
 1:3).
-Samuel was the most likely person to collect all the records of the judges and compile them into one book, in view of these facts.
+Samuel is the most likely person to have collected all the records of the judges and compile them into one book, in view of these facts.

 Theme: the book is a record of Israel’s failure during the rule of the judges.
-It records 9 apostasies, 7 servitudes, 14 judges and their exploits (not including those of Eli and Samuel, the 15th and 16th judges, which in fact are in 1 Samuel and Samuel’s two sons 17th and 18th Judges also found in 1 Samuel), and 5 civil wars.
-The events of Judges cover at least 440 years.
-See Chronology, page.
-60.
+It records 9 apostasies, 7 servitudes, 14 judges and their exploits and 5 civil wars.
+Eli and Samuel, the 15th and 16th judges, are to be found in 1 Samuel, as are Samuel’s two sons, the 17thand 18th Judges, The events of Judges cover at least 440 years.

 Statistics: 7th book of the Bible; 21 chapters; 618 verses; 18,976 words; 585 verses of history; 33 verses of fulfilled prophecy; 92 questions; 23 messages from God (1:2; 2:1,20:4:6; 6:8, 12,16,20,23, 25; 7:2, 4, 7, 9; 10:11; 13:3, 11,13,16,18; 20:18,23,28); 71 commands; 26 predictions; and 5 promises.